 First, an apology

-It’s well known among students of Tolstoy that he basically invented his own religion based on Jesus’ Sermon on the Mount.
+It’s understood among students of Tolstoy that he invented his own religion based on Jesus’ Sermon on the Mount.
 He rejected mystery, miracles, and the spiritual and considered Jesus to be a wise but very human teacher.
-I don’t know what language they He corresponded frequently with Gandhi about non-violence and pacifism and ate a vegetarian diet.
-He identified with the poor, setting up schools and eschewed a life of wealth and ease.
+He corresponded frequently with Gandhi about non-violence and pacifism and ate a vegetarian diet.
+He identified with the poor, setting up schools and eschewed a life of ease and wealth.
 He tried to forgo sex and struggled deeply with his ‘animal lust’ as Troyat outlines in his biography of the writer.
 In other words, he actually lived the way he talked.
-It’s unheard of today, even in religious circles, and certainly one reason for his appeal in a time of great tumult.
+Unheard of today, even, or especially, in religious circles, and one reason for his appeal in a time of great tumult.

 Wiki says that there were Tolstoyan communes throughout the world and all adhered to principles of non-violence, non-resistance, and vegetarianism.
 Commune members lived simply and did not participate in government.
 They considered the state to be a violent and corrupt means of artificial control.
 In many ways, they were similar to the British and American Shakers.
 Alas, Tolstoyan Communities had a short history.
 Most attempted to be self-sustaining and weren’t able to support themselves.
 Neighbors were often suspicious of their non-violent neighbors and governments made life difficult for them.
 And I’ll state the obvious: it’s hard to keep a movement growing when you fail to propagate membership from within.
 Abstinence wasn’t a requirement but was very highly regarded.

-Tolstoy had mixed feelings about the groups formed after his name.
-He was happy to see people joining together to champion non-violence and simplicity but argued strongly that he should never be propped up as a model and that every man should seek out his own answers within himself.
+Tolstoy had mixed feelings about the groups formed in his name.
+He was happy to see people joining to champion non-violence and simplicity, but argued strongly that he should never be propped up as a model and that every man should seek out his own answers within himself.
+I’m sure that his wife Sonya agreed.